Polymorqhism/polyself/README.md

 # polyself
 rely on thyself

-- uses raw assembly to re-create libc
+- uses raw assembly to re-create parts of libc
 - do NOT actually use this for anything
 - learning purposes
+- x86-64; targetted for linux

 # to build this project:
 `make`